etucker/ios_yelp_swift/README.md

 This is a Yelp search app using the [Yelp API](http://developer.rottentomatoes.com/docs/read/JSON).

-Time spent: `<Number of hours spent>`
+Time spent: `3 hours`

 ### Features

 #### Required

 - [ ] Search results page
-   - [/] Table rows should be dynamic height according to the content height
+   - [x] Table rows should be dynamic height according to the content height
    - [x] Custom cells should have the proper Auto Layout constraints
    - [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [ ] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.